termehs/multigraphr/README.md

 Note that some of the functions are only practical for small scale multigraphs.

-## Random multigraph models

 The first model is obtained by random stub matching (RSM) given observed degree sequence of a multigraphs, so that edge assignments to vertex pair sites are dependent.
 The second is obtained by independent edge assignments (IEA) according to a common probability distribution.
 There are two ways in which an approximate IEA model can be obtained from an RSM model, thus facilitating the structural analysis.
-These two ways are independent stub assignment (ISA) and independent edge assignment of stubs (IEAS) (Shafie, 2016).
+These two ways are
+- independent stub assignment (ISA) - independent edge assignment of stubs (IEAS) (Shafie, 2016).

 ### Example